Stephen Kosmin

 “He had everything at his fingertips.
 He is a polished all round advocate.
 I can’t think of any weaknesses.
 He stood out as someone who has ability beyond their years or call.”
 Chambers and Partners

-Stephen has extensive trial and appellate court experience, particularly in high-value and multi-party disputes.
+Stephen has wide-ranging trial and appellate court experience, particularly in high-value and multi-party disputes.
 Recently, Stephen has appeared:

-- in the Supreme Court in R (Bancoult) v Secretary of State for Foreign and Commonwealth Affairs (No 3), acting for the claimant, and in Cox v Ministry of Justice, acting for the defendant,
+• in the Supreme Court in R (Bancoult) v Secretary of State for Foreign and Commonwealth Affairs (No 3), acting for the appellant; in Cox v Ministry of Justice, acting for the respondent; and in Independent Workers Union of Great Britain v Central Arbitration Committee and Roofoods Ltd (t/a Deliveroo), acting for the intervener;

-- in the Court of Appeal in R (Bridges) v Chief Constable of South Wales, acting for the Surveillance Camera Commissioner, in Kimathi v Foreign and Commonwealth Office, acting for the FCO, and in R (Tesfay) v Secretary of State for the Home Department, acting for the Home Secretary,
+• in the Court of Appeal in Secretary of State for Work and Pensions v AT (European Union law, Universal Credit), acting for the Secretary of State; in Cobalt Data Centre 2 LLP v HMRC, acting for HMRC; in R (Bridges) v Chief Constable of South Wales, acting for the Surveillance Camera Commissioner; in Kimathi v Foreign and Commonwealth Office, acting for the Foreign and Commonwealth Office; and in R (Tesfay) v Secretary of State for the Home Department, acting for the Home Secretary;

 Specialisms